 Also republished on Daily Kos by Feminism, Pro-Feminism, Womanism: Feminist Issues, Ideas, & Activism and Street Prophets .

-Posted on November 30, 2011, in feminism, gender, reproductive rights, sexism, women and tagged feminism, gender, Institutes of Medicine, religion, reproductive rights, sexism, Steel Magnolias, women.
+Posted on November 30, 2011, in feminism, gender, politics, reproductive rights, sexism, women and tagged feminism, gender, Institutes of Medicine, religion, reproductive rights, sexism, Steel Magnolias, women.
 Bookmark the permalink.
 16 Comments.